imstephy8/2048-web-game/README.md

 # 2048 Web Game

-This is a project where I want to make since I always play it during/after the class, it helps me kill a lot time.

-A browser-based version of the classic 2048 game built with HTML, CSS, and JavaScript.
+This project is inspired by 2048, a game I often play during or after class.
+I chose this project because I enjoy the game and wanted to practice building an interactive web game by myself.

+The version of 2048 I have played before is here: [2048](https://play2048.co/)

+The original 2048 game was created by Gabriele Cirulli.
+You can view the original GitHub repository here: [Original 2048 GitHub Repository](https://github.com/gabrielecirulli/2048)

 ## Project Goal